jonathanlurie/ExifAddressFinder/README.md

 # ExifAddressFinder

-**ExifAddressFinder** adds the postal address in the EXIF Description tag of your geo-tagged pictures.
+The project **ExifAddressFinder** contains a executable named **find_address**.
+It adds the postal address in the EXIF Description tag of your geo-tagged pictures.

 Coded on OSX, supposed to work on other UNIX platforms and possibly on Windows if the right dependencies are installed.